Victorious3/ForgeEvents/README.md

   * You can concat multiple ones of these targets with `;`
 * If the patch is dedicated to a single version, create a new file for it or change an existing file named 'X.X.X.csv'
 * Order the patches in such a way that the amount of targets specified is down to a minumum
-* Don't pach the same Event twice
+* Don't patch the same Event twice, always look for an existing patch first
 * Be precise!
 Applying a patch to something that doesn't exist makes a difference, performance wise

 #### Bad